oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 To run the script:

   ```
-  cd ${WORKDIR?}
-  ./build.sh
+  $SRCDIR/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/build.sh
   ```

 ## Create and deploy your Kubernetes resources

-To deploy the sample Operator domain and its required kubernetes resources, you can use this sample `./run_domain.sh` script which will perform the following steps for you:
+To deploy the sample Operator domain and its required kubernetes resources, you can use this sample's `$SRCDIR/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/run_domain.sh` script which will perform the following steps for you:

   - Deletes the domain with `DomainUID` of `domain1` in namespace `sample-domain1-ns` if it already exists.
   - Creates a secret containing your WebLogic administrator username and password.
   - Creates secrets containing your RCU access URL, credentials, and prefix (these are unused unless the domain type is `JRF`).
-  - Creates a config map containing an additional WDT model properties file './model1.20.properties'.
+  - Creates a config map containing an additional WDT model properties file '$SRCDIR/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/model1.20.properties'.
-  - Generates a domain resource yaml file `k8s-domain.yaml` using `k8s-domain.yaml.template`.
+  - Generates a domain resource yaml file `$WORKDIR/k8s-domain.yaml` using `$SRCDIR/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/k8s-domain.yaml.template`.
   - Deploys `k8s-domain.yaml`
   - Displays the status of the domain pods.